wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/log_node.md

     parent: nodes
 ---

-A node that logs all data that passes through the node.
+A node that logs all data that passes through it.

 **Standard Constructor**